Ashford University Catalog

 Students must appeal in writing to the University Registrar.
 The appeal must be submitted to [email protected] and approved prior to enrollment in any future courses.
 Additionally, the student’s appeal letter must include:

-Appeal decisions will be communicated from the Registrar’s office to the student via email.
+Appeal decisions will be communicated from the Registrar’s Office to students via email.

 Additional Conditional Admission Requirements for Applicants with International Academic Credentials for Bachelor's Degree Programs

-The following requirements are applicable to applicants relying on academic credentials earned outside the United States for admission.
+The following admission requirements are applicable to applicants relying on academic credentials earned outside the United States.
 Please note that visa services are not provided and that the University will not vouch for a nonimmigrant alien student’s status or associated charges.
 In addition to the conditional admission requirements outlined in the admission policy for Clinton, Iowa Bachelor's degree programs, copies of documentation indicating that the student meets the following admission requirements are required for conditional admission:

-o A record of having achieved the equivalency of a United States high school diploma.
+- Achievement of equivalency of a United States high school diploma.

-Note: Applicants who have already had their international credentials evaluated prior to applying to Ashford University may petition the Office of the Registrar for acceptance of evaluations from other credible agencies.
+Note: Applicants who have already had their international credentials evaluated prior to applying to Ashford University may petition the Registrar's Office for acceptance of evaluations from other credible agencies.

 Students must meet the following requirements in order to be provisionally admitted to a Clinton, Iowa Bachelor's degree program at Ashford University: